oracle-livelabs/adb/shared/adw-data-lake/use-data-sharing/create-share-recipients/create-share-recipients.md

 A data share recipient is an entity such as an individual, an institution, or a software system that receives a data share from a data share provider.A recipient can access the data in the share.
 A recipient can have access to multiple shares.
 If you remove a recipient, that recipient loses access to all shares it could previously access.

 In this lab, as a data share provider, you will create and authorize a new recipient that will access the data share and the `custsales` table in the share.
-You will then provide the new recipient with the activation link to access the data share.
+You will then provide the new recipient with the activation link or the JSON config file that is needed to create a credential to access the data share.

 ![Recipient flow.](images/recipient-diagram.png)

-Estimated Time: 20 minutes
+Estimated Time: 15 minutes

 ### Objectives

 In this lab, you will:

-* Create a new share recipient.
+* Create a new share delta share recipient.
+* Grant the recipient access privileges to the data share.
+* Obtain the activation link from your share provider user, and then download the `delta_share_profile.json` configuration file; alternatively, the share provider user can provide you with the `delta_share_profile.json` configuration file.

 ### Prerequisites